puppetlabs/puppet/docs/acceptance_tests.md

 ```
 systest completed successfully, thanks.
 ```
-near the end of the output, indicating that all tests completed succesfully, or you'll see the end of a stack trace, indicating failed tests further up.
+near the end of the output, indicating that all tests completed successfully, or you'll see the end of a stack trace, indicating failed tests further up.